awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-advanced.md

 Handlebars includes additional features beyond those documented in this section\.
 For more information, see [Built\-In Helpers](https://handlebarsjs.com/guide/builtin-helpers.html) at [handlebarsjs\.com](http://handlebarsjs.com)\.

+**Note**
+SES doesn't escape HTML content when rendering the HTML template for a message\.
+This means if you're including user inputted data, such as from a contact form, you will need to escape it on the client side\.

 **Topics**
 + [Parsing nested attributes](#send-personalized-email-advanced-nested)
 + [Iterating through lists](#send-personalized-email-advanced-iterating)